canjs/can-derive/article.md

 - Changes to state emit events like: "set", "add", "remove", "move", etc
 - The rendering engine is bound to state

-What this means is that CanJS' rendering engine inherently knows *specifically* how the application state has "changed", which enables it to manipulate the fewest number of the DOM nodes necessary to reflect each specific state change.
+What this means is that CanJS's rendering engine inherently knows *specifically* how the application state has "changed", which enables it to manipulate the fewest number of the DOM nodes necessary to reflect each specific state change.

-## Inefficient "change"
+## How CanJS handles complex changes

 Some operations create "change" that isn't inherently obvious.
 For
 example: